imsonl/imsonl/README.md

 ### Hey I'm Sonal! 👋
+-I'm Software engineer.
--I'm Software engineer.Icreate Things With Code.
+I create Things With Code.

 <!--
 **imsonl/imsonl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.